 By Dr. Debra Rezendes, HMT Resident in Marriage and Family Therapy

-It’s back to school time, the season in which separation anxiety may rear its self.
+School is back in session, the season in which separation anxiety may rear itself.
 The good news is that separation anxiety is often normal, short lived, and can be an indication of the healthy and loving relationship with your young child.

 For older children, separation anxiety could be a bid for more emotional connection or trouble adjusting to a new environment.
 While we might be tempted to talk our child out of their anxieties using logic and reason, sticker charts, or telling him or her to “calm down,” this rarely works.